WilliamYi96/williamyi96.github.io/_pages/about.md

 Research Interests
 ======
-* Zero-/Few-Shot Learning
+* Zero-Shot Learning
+* Deep Generative Models
+* Probabilistic Modeling
 * Unsupervised Learning
-* Deep Generative Models
 * Computational Biology
-* Domain Adaptation/Generalization
+* Domain Generalization

 <span style="color:red">What's New</span>
 ======
+* 2021.03.
+Volunteer of ICML 2021.
+* 2021.06.
+Reviewer of BMVC 2021.
 * <span style="color:red">New!!</span> 2021.05.
 Our unsupervised open-set recognition work has been accepted to ICIP 2021!
 * 2021.05.
 Reviewer of ITSC 2021.
 * <span style="color:red">New!!</span> 2021.04.
 Our imaginative walk paper is available on [arXiv](https://arxiv.org/abs/2104.09757), homepage and code will be updated soon.